Understanding Macular Degeneration: How it Affects Your Central Vision

 Macular degeneration affects central vision because it damages the macula, which is the part of the retina responsible for central vision.
 The retina is a light-sensitive tissue at the back of the eye that converts light into signals that are sent to the brain.
 The brain then interprets these signals as images.
 When the macula is damaged, it can cause problems with central vision.

-Understanding Macular Degeneration: How it Affects Your Central Vision in Olympia
+Understanding Macular Degeneration: How it Affects Your Central Vision Optometrist

 Some of the ways that macular degeneration can affect a person's life include: